 Figure 6: The Agile Model Driven Development (AMDD) lifecycle.

 The 2013 Agile Project Initiation Survey found that the average time to initiate an agile project took 4.6 weeks.
 Figure 7 depicts the range of initiation periods.
 Differences are the results of the complexity of the domain/problem space, technical complexity of what you’re trying to accomplish, availability of stakeholders, ability of stakeholders to come to agreement as to the scope. and ability of the team to form itself and to obtain necessary resources.

-During construction iterations agilists incrementally deliver high-quality working software which meets the changing needs of our stakeholders, as overviewed in Figure 8.
+During construction sprints agilists incrementally deliver high-quality working software which meets the changing needs of our stakeholders, as overviewed in Figure 8.

 We achieve this by:

-During Transition, also known as the “end game” or deployment, we release the solution into production.
-Not that for complex systems the end game may prove to be several iterations, although if you’ve done system and user testing during construction iterations (as indicated by Figure 7) this likely won’t be the case.
+During the deploy phase, also known as the “end game” or transition, we release the solution into production.
+Not that for complex systems the end game may prove to be several sprints, although if you’ve done system and user testing during construction sprints (as indicated by Figure 7) this likely won’t be the case.
 There are several important aspects to this effort: